GibbonEdu/core/.github/SECURITY.md

 ## CVE Databases
 We ask that developers do no not immediately post security vulnerabilities in a CVE database.
 Many schools who use Gibbon may have limited funds or IT infrastructure and may only update once or twice a year.
 It's important to give our community ample time to update their systems before a vulnerability is posted on a public database.
 Once an issue has been patched and released to the community, we are open to posting these after a window of 3 months, to help ensure all systems are updated.
 We want to be sure to consider our schools and their capacity, to ensure we're putting their interests first.

+## Bug Bounties
+Gibbon is free, open-souce and non-profit, and as such, we do not offer paid bug bounties.
+We greatly appreicate the work of external security researchers, and are happy to give credit to them in our release notes, but as a non-profit project we do not offer monetary compensation for bug reports.